neutron-project/form-bundle/Resources/doc/rating.md

 Rating
 ======

-This element is a jQuery raty widget.
+The raty is a jQuery widget.

 See [demo](http://wbotelhos.com/raty)